Montreal, QC, Canada

 Toronto, ON, Canada

 Gordon Belray is a visual artist from Toronto, Canada.
-He compiles images from historical lens-based archives using numerous manipulated stills and photographs aided by maps, street views and historical accounts.
+He compiles historical narratives from lens-based archives using numerous manipulated stills and photographs aided by maps, street views and historical accounts.

 Jessie Boylan is a photomedia artist based in Castlemaine, Victoria.
 She explores issues relating to human impacts on the land and communities in relation to environmental and social devastation – like nuclear testing, mining and war.